The History of HDOT: Early Development

 Alternating Phase HDOT: Alternating phase outlets alternate the phased power on a per-outlet basis instead of a per-branch basis.
-This allows for shorter cords, quicker installation and easier load balancing for 3-phase rackmount PDUs.
+This allows for shorter cords, quicker installation, and easier load balancing for 3-phase rack mount PDUs.
 Shorter cords mean less mass, making them less likely to come unplugged during transport of the assembled rack.

 Due in part to increased demand, and in part to an increasing number of available new features, Server Technology’s customers were faced with an array of customizable power strips that could be built to their specifications.
-The complexity of this process led to the development of a configuration tool that gave the end user the ability to specify, or build, their own customized PDU.
+The complexity of this process led to the development of a configuration tool that gave the end-user the ability to specify, or build, their own customized PDU.
 This configuration tool was dubbed ‘Build Your Own PDU,’ and then shortened to BYOPDU.

 Both HDOT and Alternating Phase are available through Server Technology's "Build Your Own PDU" configurator.
-Build Your Own PDU takes a Switched, Smart or Metered 42-outlet High Density Outlet Technology (HDOT) PDU and allows you to build an HDOT PDU your way in four simple steps.
-Users were able to select everything from their voltage, amperage and phase requirements to power input, orientation, outlets, connectivity and quantity preferences.
-This program can also be used to build HDOT Switched, Smart and POPS PDUs.
+Build Your Own PDU takes a Switched, Smart, or Metered 42-outlet High Density Outlet Technology (HDOT) PDU and allows you to build an HDOT PDU your way in four simple steps.
+Users were able to select everything from their voltage, amperage, and phase requirements to power input, orientation, outlets, connectivity, and quantity preferences.
+This program can also be used to build HDOT Switched, Smart, and POPS PDUs.

 The BYOPDU has proven to be a real game-changer for customers.
 It allows them to quickly and easily generate a specification for a custom configuration and then request a quote for the exact unit.
 For them, there was much less hassle and much more predictability.
-Specifying exactly what they needed allowed them to save time and money in the end, getting just what they needed the first time.
+Specifying exactly what they needed allowing them to save time and money in the end, getting just what they needed the first time.